komrad36/FastArrayOps/README.md

 I64/U64        | 7.0x                | 1.3x                | 3.1x
 Float          | 13.0x               | 28x                 | 8.9x
 Double         | 7.0x                | 14x                 | 5.0x

+Min/max index does not guarantee _which_ index is returned if multiple elements are all the minimum.

+In contrast, find-element _does_ guarantee to always return the first (lowest-index) element that matches.

+0 element arrays are handled gracefully.
+Min/max index returns ~0U.
+Min/max returns the min/max representable value for the datatype.

+If find-element does not find the element, it returns ~0ULL.